 While this is not a whiskey distillery, the Listoke Distillery is a great gin distillery in Ireland and deserves a mention here.
 Housed in the old stable of Listoke House and Gardens, this is both a distillery and gin school.
 The distillery produces the Listoke 1777 Gin, among others.

-Visitors to the distillery and school can take a Gin School Tour which include a tour of the distillery where you can learn about the brand history and get an introduction to botanicals, an integral part of gin-making.
-Following the distillery tour there is a gin making class in which guests make their own gin.
+Visitors to the distillery and school can take a Gin School Tour which includes a tour of the distillery where you can learn about the brand history and get an introduction to botanicals, an integral part of gin-making.
+Following the distillery tour, there is a gin making class in which guests make their own gin.
 Afterwards, there are tasting opportunities while guests await their gins to distil as well as a buffet.
 And once your gin has been distilled and bottled, your tour is complete, and you can take your gin home with you.

 The tour lasts approximately 3 hours, is available to small, private groups and costs €95 per person.

 And if you are combining your trip to Ireland with one to the UK and are looking to enjoy some gin, either via a cocktail or masterclass, then we recommend you check out this Gin and Cocktail website which is full of great ideas for gin tasting across the UK.